Last Updated on August 4, 2026 by Emma Fajcz | Published: February 20, 2019

 8. Il Grottino

 The ideal Roman pizzeria is a simple place, with good pies, cold beer, and no-nonsense service.
-Il Grottino (Via Marmorata, 165) checks all those boxes, and more.
+Il Grottino checks all those boxes, and more.

-Roman-style pizza is thin and crispy (about half the height of a classic Neapolitan pie).
-And the pies at Grottino do come out of the wood-burning oven crackling and slightly smoky.
-But there’s a bit of added heft to the crust that makes the pizza seem more substantial, better prepared to bear the toppings and not split like an earthquake fissure, while still remaining light and flavorful.
+Roman-style pizza is thin and crispy (about half the height of a classic Neapolitan pie), and the pies at Grottino do come out of the wood-burning oven crackling and slightly smoky.
+There’s a bit of added heft to the crust that makes the pizza seem more substantial, making it prepared to bear the toppings and not split like an earthquake fissure while still remaining light and flavorful.

 Your waiter knows what you want, and won’t waste timing getting it to you: a draught beer, a fried potato croquette, and a pizza—for the hungry, a capricciosa with prosciutto, mushrooms, artichokes and a hard-boiled egg.